 What is the German Dative?

-Now, when we want to start building sentences that are more complex and include a second or third person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object which we can do by using Accusative, Dative, and Genitive.
-In this article, we will focus on the German Dative as Genitive will be relevant in the last piece of this article series.
+Now, when we want to start building sentences that are more complex and include a second or third person or object besides the mentioned subject, we need to find a way to express the relation the issue has with this object.
+As a result, we use Accusative, Dative, and Genitive in German.
+Therefore, we will focus on the German Dative in this article.

 To understand when to use the German Dative (Dativ) you need to internalize the following idea: